“What’s in a name? That which we call a rose by any other name would smell as sweet.”

 It’s not often I get to quote Shakespeare in my agriculture-related writing (or, anything I write, frankly).
 But this iconic quote from his well-known Romeo and Juliet feels appropriate.
 Modern agriculture is going through something of a nomenclature civil war.
 Do the names we ascribe to things matter?
 Or is everything fair play?

-U.S. District Judge Richard Seeborg tackled this issue in a recent ruling.
+U.S. District Judge Richard Seeborg tackled this issue in a 2021 ruling.
 Miyoko’s Kitchen sued the California Department of Food & Agriculture after the department ruled the company’s plant-based butter couldn’t include the terms “butter,” “lactose-free,” and “cruelty-free” on its label.
 It also said the terms “hormone-free” and “revolutionizing dairy with plants” were misleading.
 The department found the “vegan butter” wasn’t a dairy product, and including those terms on the packaging created confusion for consumers.

 Judge Seeborg came back with a mixed ruling.
 He decided “hormone-free” is false because all living things, including plants, have hormones.
 And the company’s faux butter isn’t revolutionizing the dairy industry; it isn’t a dairy product.
 But he held that the use of “lactose-free” and “cruelty-free” were perfectly fine, because both were true (however you define the latter).